mstriemer/tracking-protection-experiment/README.md

 ### Event handler updates

 The filters for events are updated to support the `classifiedAs` filter.
-The callback will only be triggered when a request matches the classification as defined by a call to `webRequest.classifyRequests`.
+The callback will only be triggered when a request matches the class as defined by a call to `webRequest.classifyRequests`.

 ```js
 webRequest.onBeforeRequest.addListener(